 Historical Walking Tour

-Our self-guided walking tours of Chesterfield Inlet encourage visitors to learn about our community’s History, culture and way of life.
-Consider visiting the nearby Thule sites where ancient Inuit tent rings and fox traps made of stone are still visible.
-For more details about our community or history download our brochure: Guided Walking Tour
+Our Self-guided walking tours of Chesterfield Inlet encourage visitors to learn about our community’s History, culture and way of life.
+Consider visiting the nearby Thule sites where ancient tent rings, and fox traps made of stone are still visible.
+For details about our Community or History download our brochure: Guided Walking Tour

-If you would like to take part in volunteer spring fishing derby, day trip activities or long weekend events, Hamlet day Celebrations (day after Victoria Day) May or June, contact Recreation Coordinator phone: 1-867- 898-9081.
-Information on Dog-team sled Day trips, Excursion or Rates contact Dog Team Guide.
-Experience 24 hour daylight in spring or summer season.
-In winter months, sunrise and sunset day length is approx. six to seven hours, December to February.
+To enquire volunteer service for spring fishing derby, day trip activities or long weekend events, and Hamlet day celebrations in May (day after Victoria Day) or June, contact Recreation Coordinator phone: 1-867- 898-9081.
+Information on dog-team sled Day trips, excursion or rates contact Dog Team Guide.
+Experience 24 hour daylight in spring or summer.
+In winter months, sunrise and sunset day length is approx. six to seven hours in December to February.
 Experience or take a photo op of glint light scenery of Northern lights in the evening.
-The Iqalukpik Fish plant arctic char commercial fishing begins June to September, fishing Licences’ can be obtain from Conservation Officer, the Department of Environment, Government of Nunavut phone: 1-867- 898-9130 (Office).
+The Iqalukpik Fish plant arctic char commercial fishing begins June to September, fishing Licences’ can be obtain from the Conservation Officer, Department of Environment, Government of Nunavut phone: 1-867- 898-9130.